 Soon it’s Saturday afternoon and time to get to St Paul’s.
 The kids need encouragement to play their first show.
 Father John is also ready for his new role as folk rocker.
 My promotion to Religion TA has me bursting with the need to preach.
 I decide to dedicate the party to Father Frank’s Franciscan roots.
 I ask Father John if our band can do the benediction including a hymn.
 He completely gets me now.
 I promised not to play ‘Sympathy for the Devil.’

 The parish hall is decked out in Christmas decorations, with punch and cookies set up in the back.
 It reminds me that the audience is all pre-teens.
 Kevin, Liam, Keith, and the bassist (who’s name I’ve forgotten) are surrounded by most of the girls who have been invited.
-They are too busy basking in the glow of the girls’ attention to be nervous about their show.
+They are too busy basking in the glory of the girls’ attention to be nervous about their show.
 When we start setting up on stage, the boys and their followers rush to the front of the stage, peppering us with questions about what we’re playing.
 We just ignore them, knowing they’ll be disappointed to hear we were just doing the benediction.
 Dr Marier is pleased that his boys are excited about a hymn.
 It’s time to start – 4 pm.
 I see Professor Rhinehart and his wife standing in the back with Dr. Marier.

 “Hello.
 Welcome to St Paul’s and the annual Christmas party for the choir school.
 Nice to see girls here today,” I step up to the mic.
 The kids cheer my mention of girls.